-In 2022-23, \$4 million in funding has been allocated for the Metropolitan Greenspace Program.
+\$3 million in funding has been allocated for the Metropolitan Greenspace Program.
 This funding will be available to eligible councils via a competitive grant process where councils will be required to match the funding granted on a dollar for dollar basis.
-Funds obtained through the program will be eligible for use towards projects that enhance access to regionally significant public open space and contribute to the Green Grid priorities listed in the Greater Sydney District Plans.
+Funds obtained through the program will be eligible for use towards projects that enhance access to regionally significant public open space and contribute to the Green Grid.